surifirstpin/biplus_documentation/docs/Visualization.md

 <center><h1>Visualization</h1></center>

 AcuBi has an ability to create graphics and charts based on the result obtained.
-Charts sections displays different type of pictorial representation of the data.
+Charts sections in AcuBi displays different type of pictorial representation of the data.
 Let us see in details how to configure visualization in Acubi.

 ## Adding Life to Data